-If the History Log options are enabled in the Bridge History Log preferences (Figure 53), an edit history can be recorded in either the file metadata, as a separate text file log, or both.
+If the History Log options are enabled in the History Log preferences (Figure 51), an edit history can be recorded in either the file metadata, as a separate text file log, or both.
 The Edit log items can be recorded as session information only (such as the time a file was opened and closed), concise or as a verbose record of what was done to a file in Photoshop.
-If you choose to embed the history log in the file metadata, the Edit History log can be viewed via the Bridge Metadata panel (see Figure 54).
+If you choose to embed the history log in the file metadata, the Edit History log can be viewed via the Bridge Metadata panel (see Figure 52).
 The edit history has many potential uses.
 It can be used to record how much time was spent working on a photograph and could be used to calculate how much to bill a client.
 In the world of forensics, the history log can also be used to verify how much (or how little) work was done to manipulate an image in Photoshop.
+The same arguments could apply if validating images used to present scientific evidence.
+In the case of images that have been processed via Camera Raw, the Camera Raw metadata section also stores a record of the Camera Raw (or Lightroom) settings used.